nginx install on debian

-It took ages to try and find a guide that actually helps with installing Nginx on a Debian system.
-Most either involve compiliing from source or are incomplete to the point of leaving you with a useless system.
+It took ages to try, and find a guide that actually helps with installing Nginx on a Debian system.
+Most either involve compiling from source or are incomplete to the point of leaving you with a useless system.

 Step 1 – sources.list